maarten-pennings/isa6502/README.md

 ```

 Unfortunately, `PSTR` can only be used within a function, so the following **does not work**.
+I do not know why, but even [Arduino site](https://www.arduino.cc/reference/en/language/variables/utilities/progmem/)
+uses the above structure and not the below.

 ```cpp
 static const char * const strings[] PROGMEM = { PSTR("foo"), PSTR("bar"), PSTR("baz") };